cosmodrome-lab/cosmodrome-research/DISCLAIMER.md

 # Disclaimer

-COSMODROME conducts forensic investigations on a strictly confidential basis.
+COSMODROME conducts independent forensic investigations on a strictly confidential basis.

-Public materials published in this repository or on related public platforms are selective showcase materials only.
-They do not disclose client engagements, internal methodology, operational workflows, or the full depth of investigative work.
+All public materials in this repository are **selective showcase** publications.
+They do not reveal client work, proprietary methodology, or the full scope of our research.

-Nothing published by COSMODROME should be interpreted as investment advice, trading guidance, or a recommendation to buy, sell, or hold any asset.
+Nothing published here constitutes investment advice or trading recommendations.

+We are building a body of public forensic research and welcome engagement from researchers, on-chain analysts, and individuals who share our approach to verification over narrative.
+Meaningful collaboration requests are reviewed on a case-by-case basis after initial contact.